 RAID is vitally important for Backblaze.
 RAID is how we build our Storage Pods.
-Our latest Storage Pod design incorporates 60 individual hard drives assembled in 4 RAID arrays.
-Backblaze then took the concept a further by implementing our own Reed-Solomon erasure coding mechanism to work across our Backblaze Vaults.
+Our latest Storage Pod design incorporates 60 individual hard drives assembled in four RAID arrays.
+Backblaze then took the concept further by implementing our own Reed-Solomon erasure coding mechanism to work across our Backblaze Vaults.

 Bigger, Better, Faster, More

 Throughout the 1980s and 1990s, hard drive and PC makers innovated and changed the market irrevocably.
-5.25-inch drives soon gave way to 3.5-inch drives (we at Backblaze still use 3.5-inch drives designed for modern desktop computers in our Storage Pods).
+5.25 inch drives soon gave way to 3.5 inch drives.
+(At Backblaze we still use 3.5 inch drives designed for modern desktop computers in our Storage Pods.)
 When laptops gained in popularity, drives shrunk again to 2.5 inches.
-If you’re using a laptop that has a hard drive today, chances are it’s a 2.5-inch model.
+If you’re using a laptop that has a hard drive today, chances are it’s a 2.5 inch model.